7 Best Fortnite Halloween Skins | Attack of the Fanboy

 Nitehare

 Just one look at Nitehare and you know why it makes for one of the best Halloween skins in Fortnite.
-With his dull, white eyes, his droopy ears that cover his face, and his stiched-up jumpsuit with hooks hanging on, Nitehare is a nightmare.
-While he does rank high for the best bunny skins in Fortnite, he easily makes it as one of the best Halloween skins.
+With his dull, white eyes, his droopy ears that cover his face, and his stitched-up jumpsuit with hooks hanging on, Nitehare is a nightmare.
+While he does rank high for the best bunny skins in Fortnite, he easily makes the list as one of the best Halloween skins.

 Xylo-Bone

-Note: - This article was updated on September 21st, 2022